nicdev/git-training/README.md

 Some of the terms you'll hear (repeatedly) during the training session:

-* Git: Duh!
+* **Git**: Duh!
 Git is a versioning system much like SVN.
 It allows teams (and even solo developers) to work on the same code base in a much more organized manner.
 The main difference with SVN is that it's decentralized (i.e. every collection of the code is hirerchally equal.)
-* Repo: The collection of files that make up "the code."
+* **Repo**: The collection of files that make up "the code."
 * Branch: A version of your code that you can safely work on without messing up everyone else's work.
-* Master: The main branch.
+* **Master**: The main branch.
 It can be called anything, but everyone refers to it as _master_ by convention.
-* Merge: Adding the code from one branch onto another.
+* **Merge**: Adding the code from one branch onto another.
-* Push: A Git command that sends your code from your local repo, to a remote repo.
+* **Push**: A Git command that sends your code from your local repo, to a remote repo.
-* Pull: A Git command that brings the code in a remote repo to your local repo.
+* **Pull**: A Git command that brings the code in a remote repo to your local repo.
-* Commit: Once you like what you coded, make it stick.
+* **Commit**: Once you like what you coded, make it stick.
-* Clone: Make a copy of a remote repo.
+* **Clone**: Make a copy of a remote repo.

 There are many more terms, but you'll sure hear this ones a lot.